Are there nonverbal cues in advertising? Yes, of course there are!

 Take a look at how marketing and advertising guru Seth Godin uses this principle on his website.
 He wants you to take action so he is looking at the sidebar panel with all of the cool areas of his website.

+Why do we need to know this?
 We have mirror neurons that encourage us to mimic or mirror the person we are looking at.
 We do this to feel empathy.
 When we make a face we tend to feel the emotion.
 This is called the Facial Feedback Hypothesis — where the face you make also makes you feel that emotion.
-In your ads it is a good idea to use happy faces.
-If we see a confused or frustrated face in an ad, we tend to copy the face and therefore feel more confused or frustrated ourselves.
+This is why the best face to use in an ad is a happy face!
+If we see a confused, frustrated or contempt-ridden face in an ad, we tend to copy the face and therefore feel more confused, frustrated, or resentment ourselves.
 Hopefully, your product or service is solving a pain point, so show the end emotion of success not the frustrated starting place.

 Our brains love looking at babies.
 So, if your product could have a baby in the ad, include it!
 See this iconic ad from Cola:

 Babies engage a different area of our brains — especially for women.
 It instantly puts us in a warm, caring, compassionate mood.
 And this of course, makes us want to buy more.

 Back in the 1870’s Charles Darwin found that when we feel fear, our pupils expand to help us take in more of our surroundings — this helps with fight or flight response.
 When we can see more, we are more likely to survive.
 Interestingly, our pupils also expand when we see something we like.